Updated: May 6, 2019

 To help ease the financial burden talk to your family members and involve them in the financial planning process.
 Assess all of your financial resources and create separate accounts with allocated budgets for long-term care management and day-to-day expenses for the whole family.
 If this task seems too overwhelming, seek the help of a Certified Financial Planner that deals with long term care planning.
 Contact us to help find a specialist that meets your needs.

 As your parents age, medical issues are likely to arise.
 Advance planning for possible physical and mental healthcare issues is key to effectively managing them.
 It is helpful for caregivers to visit and evaluate several long-term care facilities well ahead of the need for placement.
 Understand that institutionalization may be a normal progression in the process.
 Encourage the completion of a Durable Power of Attorney for Health Care form or an Advance Health Directive for Dementia in the event of your aging parent(s) being unable to make healthcare decisions for themselves at a later stage.
-Also see: Practical Advice on Caring For a Parent with Dementia; 5-step Geriatric Care Management Plan for Dementia Patients and the Families Caring for Them

 Part of your planning should also include ways of keeping your aging parent(s) active.
 Involve them, as far as possible, in the day-to-day chores in the household and plan simple mental and physical activities like reading to the children, doing a crossword, going for a walk, joining a senior activity group etc.